remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Adding hearts and stars

-To make the animation more exciting, let's also add some stars and hearts in different colors.
-To do this, we need basically to repeat the previous steps.
-Besides the `<Dots>`component, you will add three more components in the next few steps.
+To make the animation more exciting, let's add some stars and hearts in different colors.
+To do this, we need to basically repeat the previous steps.
+Besides the `<Dots>`component, we'll add three more components in the next few steps.

 Let's start with red hearts.
 First you render a red heart by creating a new file `src/RedHeart.tsx` and return a centered red heart emoji.